Gawai Dayak: Traditional dress

-Men and women may wear nigepan, the traditional costume, especially when guests are arriving.
+Men and women may wear ngepan, the traditional costume, especially when guests are arriving.
 The traditional dress of men is a loincloth (sirat or cawat), animal skin coat (gagong), peacock and hornbill feathers (lelanjang) headwear, chains over the neck (marik), silver armlets and anklets along with a shield, sword, and spear.
-Men are decorated with tribal tattoos (kalingai or pantang in Iban) which signify their life experience and journey.
+Historically, Dayak men are decorated with tribal tattoos (kalingai or pantang in Iban) which signify their life experience and journey.
 A frog design on the front of the man's neck and/or tegulun designs on the backs of the hand indicate the wearer has chopped off a human head or killed a man in military combat.
-However, some designs are based on marine life which are meant for protection and rescue of the wearers when on the water.
+Most of the designs are based on headhunting and other spiritual significance.

-Women wear a handwoven cloth (kain betating) worn around the waist, a rattan and brass ring high corset around the upper body, selampai (a long piece of scalp) worn over the shoulders, a woven beaded chain over the neck and shoulders (marik empang), a decorated high-comb (sugu tinggi) over the hair lump (sanggul), a silver belt (lampit), armlet, anklet, and orb fruit purse.
+Women wear a handwoven cloth (kain betating) worn around the waist, a woven beaded chain over the neck and shoulders (marik empang), a rattan and brass ring high corset around the upper body, selampai (a long piece of scalp) worn over the shoulders, a decorated high-comb (sugu tinggi) over the hair lump (sanggul), a silver belt (lampit), anklet, armlet, as well as an orb fruit purse.
 In the past, it was customary for Dayak women to bare their breasts as a sign of beauty.
-In Bidayuh Dayak society, Dayung Boris are the maidens of the Gawai Festival.
+Among the Orang Ulu Dayaks, stretched earlobes is also a standard of beauty, despite not widely practised among the newer generations due to the more popularly Westernised interpretation of beauty.